bee-browser/bee/libs/logging/README.md

 logging::define_logger {}

-// Or explicitly specify the logging target in the `TypePath` form. logging::define_logger { bee::target_name }
+// Or explicitly specify the logging target in the `TypePath` form.
+// The logging target MUST start with `bee::`. logging::define_logger { bee::target_name }

 fn do_something() {